JCJunxing/Finte_tune-LLM/README.md

 # Fine-Tuning Pre-trained Language Models

-This repository contains Jupyter notebooks used for fine-tuning three different pre-trained large language models (LLMs): LORA, GEMMA, and MISTRAL.
+This repository contains Jupyter notebooks used for fine-tuning three different pre-trained large language models (LLMs): GEMMA, and MISTRAL.
 Each notebook is tailored to fine-tune a specific LLM checkpoint using diverse datasets and configurations.

 ## Notebooks Description